What we know and don’t know about Trump’s deal to end the war in Gaza

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Tal Shalev, Mostafa Salem, Abeer Salman, Dana Karni, Eugenia Yosef, Tamar Michaelis, Ivana Kottasová, Helen Regan and Salma Arafa contributed reporting.
+CNN’s Jeremy Diamond, Tal Shalev, Mostafa Salem, Abeer Salman, Dana Karni, Eugenia Yosef, Tamar Michaelis, Ivana Kottasová, Helen Regan, Salma Arafa, Kylie Atwood and Michael Rios contributed reporting.